 Attendance: This class will be held in-person for the time being, but we will evaluate throughout the semester whether it is safe to continue meeting in person considering COVID-19.
 Attendance will be taken every class for participation points and COVID-19 purposes.

 If you do not feel physically safe attending class, if you are not feeling well, or if you have been exposed to COVID-19, please do not attend class in-person.
-Regardless of your reason, please let me know as soon as possible if you know that you will not be attending class, and we can set up a comparable activity for you to receive participation points.
+Regardless of your reason, you must notify me via email as soon as possible that you will be missing class and/or need accommodation.
+If I do not hear from you and you are absent from class, it will count as an unexcused absence and negatively affect your overall participation grade.

-Tuesdays/Thursdays: On these days, we will meet during our scheduled class time.
-In class, we will have lecture and an activity or discussion to apply the skills you learned about through that week's content.
-This is where you will earn participation points!
-Often, you will have readings or homework assigned in between classes so you will be prepared for the following class.
+Regular Class Days (Tuesdays & Thursdays): On these days, we will meet during our scheduled class time.
+In class, we will have a lecture and an activity or discussion to apply the skills you learned about through that week's content.

 Speech Weeks: During weeks that speeches are due, the schedule will look a little different.
 We will meet at our regular time, and you will be delivering your speech live in class.
-The rest of the week, you won't have any "outside of class" assignments so you will have time to reflect on your work.
-Instead of the normal breakdown, we will use the following schedule: